lianqq3/metacrafters_ethavax/README.md

 ## Compilation
 To compile the code, head to the Solidity Compiler after that go to the Deploy and run transactions wherein you can deploy.

-After the contract is deployed, you will see a list of available functions in the "Deployed Contracts" section.
-Here's how to interact with each function:

 **Interacting with the Functions**

    After the contract is deployed, you will see a list of available functions in the "Deployed Contracts" section.
 Here's how to interact with each function: